 ApexSQL Complete comes with five built-in alerts and they are located under the Execution alerts tab in the Options dialog:

-Each of the built-in rules covers a specific case scenario with different set of rules.
+Each of the built-in rules covers a specific case scenario with a different set of rules.

 If we execute the DELETE statement without a WHERE clause as before, the warning message will pop-up.
 At this point, the user has an option to simply click the Cancel button, and stop the query from executing and more importantly from wiping all records in the Sales.Customer table: